DFE-Digital/register-trainee-teachers/docs/adr/template.md

 ## Decision

-The change option that we're proposing or have agreed to implement.
+The change option that we’re proposing or have agreed to implement.

 ## Consequences